ray-project/ray/doc/source/data/data-internals.rst

 Ray Data and placement groups
 -----------------------------

-By default, Ray Data configures its tasks and actors to use the cluster-default scheduling strategy ("DEFAULT").
+By default, Ray Data configures its tasks and actors to use the cluster-default scheduling strategy (``"DEFAULT"``).
 You can inspect this configuration variable here:
 :class:`ray.data.DataContext.get_current().scheduling_strategy <ray.data.DataContext>`.
 This scheduling strategy schedules these Tasks and Actors outside any present placement group.
-To force Ray Data to schedule tasks within the current placement group (i.e., to use current placement group resources specifically for Ray Data), set ``ray.data.DataContext.get_current().scheduling_strategy = None``.
+To use current placement group resources specifically for Ray Data, set ``ray.data.DataContext.get_current().scheduling_strategy = None``.

 Consider this override only for advanced use cases to improve performance predictability.
 The general recommendation is to let Ray Data run outside placement groups.